Punctured logarithmic maps: The stack of punctured maps

-\begin{proof} Denote by $\chi: Q_{\tau_{\bar w}}\arr Q_{\tau\tau_{\bar w}}$ the localization homomorphism from \eqref{Eqn: localization of basic monoids} defined by the $\tau$-marking of $(C^\circ/W,\bp,f)$.
+\begin{proof} Denote by $\chi: Q_{\tau_{\ol w}}\arr Q_{\tau\tau_{\ol w}}$ the localization homomorphism from \eqref{Eqn: localization of basic monoids} defined by the $\tau$-marking of $(C^\circ/W,\bp,f)$.
 By Lemma~\ref{Lem: unique type for global type} there is a unique type of punctured map with associated global type $\tau$.
-Hence in particular $Q_{\tau\tau_{\bar w}}$ agrees with the basic monoid for a tropical punctured map of this type and does not depend on $\bar w$.
+Hence in particular $Q_{\tau\tau_{\ol w}}$ agrees with the basic monoid for a tropical punctured map of this type and does not depend on $\ol w$.
 We write this basic monoid as $Q_{\tau}$.
-Denote by $R\subset Q_{\tau_{\bar w}}$ the ideal $\chi^{-1}(Q_\tau\setminus\{0\})$.
+Denote by $R\subset Q_{\tau_{\ol w}}$ the ideal $\chi^{-1}(Q_\tau\setminus\{0\})$.

 We need to show that $R$ contains the elements listed in (i) and (ii) of Definition~\ref{Def: Itau} as well as generators of the puncturing log ideal stated in Definition~\ref{Def: Puncturing log ideal}.
-Adopting the notation given there, for $v\in V(G_{\bar w})$ we have a commutative diagram
+Adopting the notation given {in Definition~\ref{Def: Itau}}, for $v\in V(G_{\ol w})$ we have a commutative diagram

 The fact that $\tau$ is realizable implies that $\varphi_{\phi(v)}$ is a local homomorphism, i.e., $\varphi_{\phi(v)}^{-1}(0)=\{0\}$.
 Indeed, dually, the map $Q_{\tau}^{\vee} \rightarrow P_{\phi(v)}^{\vee}$ is given by evaluation of the tropical map at the vertex $v$, and realizability implies the image of this map intersects the interior of $P_{\phi(v)}^{\vee}$.
 This is equivalent to the local homomorphism statement.
 But this implies that $\varphi_v(P_v\setminus \chi_v^{-1}(0)) \subseteq \chi^{-1}(Q_{\tau}\setminus \{0\})=R$.